essjay05/WDI-SM-62_Project-01/WDI-SM-62_Project01_README.md

 ## Wins :)
 *Got my authentication and database set up pretty early on and fully functioning CRUD for my User model Schema !.
 *Got the add User button so that it pushes the Hike into the User array and is displayed on the User's profile page.
+*Was able to use a Card-Body Scroll for my list of hikes so you can scroll through the hikes to stay next to the map.

 ### Credits:
 *Joy Serquiña